Search

 Are fixed annuities securities?

 Fixed annuities are not securities because they offer a guaranteed interest rate.
-The return you earn isn't affected by market fluctuations, and the insurance company offering the product takes on all the investment risk.
+The interest you earn isn't affected by market fluctuations, and the insurance company offering the product takes on all the investment risk.

 gold line